-Subject to Section 9 of the Plan, the total number of Shares which may be issued under the Plan is equal to 675,000 Shares.
+Subject to Section 9 of the Plan, the total number of Shares which may be issued under the Plan is the sum of (i) 300,000 Shares plus (ii) the number of Shares available under the 2010 Directors' Equity Compensation Plan immediately prior to stockholder approval of this Plan (as of April 11, 2022, no Shares were available, subject to the counting, adjustment and substitution provisions of the Plan).
 The Shares may consist, in whole or in part, of unissued Shares or treasury Shares.
-The issuance of Shares or the payment of cash upon the exercise of an Award or in consideration of the cancellation or termination of an Award shall reduce the total number of Shares available under the Plan, as applicable.
-Shares which are subject to Awards which terminate or lapse without the payment of consideration may be granted again under the Plan.
+The issuance of Shares or in consideration of the cancellation or termination of an Award shall reduce the total number of Shares available under the Plan, as applicable.
+Shares which are subject to Awards which terminate, expire, forfeit, or lapse without the payment of consideration (or Awards settled in cash in lieu of Shares) may be granted again under the Plan.
+If the exercise price of an Award is paid by delivering to the Company Shares previously owned by the Participant or if Shares are delivered or withheld for purposes of satisfying a tax withholding obligation, the number of Shares covered by the Award equal to the number of Shares so delivered or withheld shall, however, be counted against the number of Shares granted and shall not again be available for Awards under the Plan.